oxi-git/production_gophish/README.md

 2. Go to https://localhost:3333/

 3. Log in with the one time only password given in the logs -> $ docker-compose logs gophish

-4. Start phishing 🎣
+4. Start phishing! 🎣
 ```

 <!-- _For more examples and usage, please refer to the [Wiki][wiki]._ -->